 Worst-case noise levels for Phase 2 construction would occur during the Mobilization and Building Demolition activities, both of which would use excavators, loaders, and forklifts.
 Construction activities could result in a temporary increase in ambient noise levels at the closest noise-sensitive receptor.
-The closest noise-sensitive receptor is the Al Larson Marina, which is zoned [Q]M3-1 (Qualified Heavy Industrial) (City of Los Angeles 2020) with presumed ambient noise levels (day/night) of 65 dBA (City of Los Angeles Municipal Code, Section 111.03).
+The closest noise-sensitive receptor is the Al Larson Marina, which is zoned [Q]M3-1 (Qualified Heavy Industrial) (City of Los Angeles 2020) with presumed ambient noise levels (day/night) of 65 dBA (City of Los Angeles 2020) with presumed ambient noise levels (day/night) of 65 dBA (City of Los Angeles Municipal Code, Section 111.03).
 Referring to Appendix F, the construction noise levels at the Al Larson Marina due to Phase 2 Mobilization and Building Demolition are both estimated to be 57 dBA, which would not exceed the presumed ambient noise level of 65 dBA.
 Because all other Phase 2 construction activities would generate lower noise levels at the Al Larson Marina.
-Phase 2 construction noise levels at the Al Larson Marina and Building Demolition, those activities would also not exceed ambient noise levels at the Al Larson Marina.
-Phase 2 construction noise levels would not exceed the ambient noise levels at any other noise-sensitive receptors because they are all substantially farther away from the Project site.
+Phase 2 construction noise levels would not exceed ambient noise levels at the Al Larson Marina.
+Phase 2 construction noise levels would not exceed the ambient noise levels at the Al Larson Marina.
+Phase 2 construction noise levels would not exceed the project site.
 As such, construction-related noise impacts resulting from implementation of Phase 2 would be less than significant, and no mitigation is required.